waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Active Plans

-## Victory Road 1F Progression (Attempt 2)
+## Victory Road 1F Progression
-- **Hypothesis:** The map state is bugged and will not update from local movement.
+- **Hypothesis:** The map state was bugged and would not update from local movement.
 Leaving the map entirely and re-entering should force a hard reset of the puzzle.
+- **Status:** Confirmed.
+Re-entering the map has reset the puzzle.
 - **Plan:**
-  1. Navigate to the exit warp at (9, 18).
-  2. Exit to Route 23.
-  3. Re-enter Victory Road 1F.
-  4. Re-solve the boulder puzzle using the documented plan.
+  1. Re-solve the boulder puzzle using the documented plan from the `boulder_puzzle_solver`.
-  5. Attempt to path to the ladder at (2, 2).
+  2. Navigate to the ladder at (2, 2).

-## Tool Development Notes
+# VI.
+Tool & Agent Development Ideas
-- `brute_force_explorer` is buggy.
-Its internal pathfinder (`find_path_bfs`) generated an invalid path, attempting to move into an impassable tile.
+- **`brute_force_explorer` Fix:** The tool's internal pathfinder (`find_path_bfs`) is buggy and generated an invalid path, attempting to move into an impassable tile.
 It needs to be updated with the more robust traversal logic from `gem_pathfinder` before it can be used again.
+- **`puzzle_deadlock_analyzer` Agent Idea:** Create an agent that analyzes situations where progress is stalled despite an apparent solution (e.g., a puzzle is solved but the path remains blocked).
+The agent would take the context and suggest a ranked list of hypotheses to test, such as 'map state update lag (test with local movement)', 'map state bug (test by leaving and re-entering map)', or 'hidden secondary mechanic (test with exhaustive interaction)'.
+This would help structure my problem-solving when I get stuck.